-On the closing date specified in the applicable prospectus supplement, the owner trustee will purchase the trust student loans from us and make an initial deposit into the reserve account and the pre-funding account, if any, with the net proceeds of sale of the securities.
-The owner trustee may also apply the net proceeds for other purposes to the extent described in the related prospectus supplement.
+On the closing date specified in the applicable prospectus supplement, the owner trustee will purchase the trust student loans from us and make an initial deposit into the reserve account and the prefunding account, if any, with the net proceeds of sale of the securities.
 We will use the money we receive for general corporate purposes, including purchasing the student loans and acquiring any credit or cash flow enhancement specified in the related prospectus supplement.

-THE DEPOSITOR, THE FIRST MARBLEHEAD CORPORATION, THE ADMINISTRATOR, THE SERVICERS AND THE CUSTODIANS
+THE SPONSOR, THE FIRST MARBLEHEAD CORPORATION, THE ADMINISTRATOR, THE SERVICERS AND THE CUSTODIANS

-The Depositor
+The Sponsor

-The National Collegiate Funding LLC is a wholly-owned subsidiary of The First Marblehead Corporation.
+The National Collegiate Funding LLC is a wholly-owned subsidiary of The First Marblehead Corporation and is the sponsor of the securitizations.
 We were formed in Delaware on March 13, 2003 as a limited liability company with a single member.
 We have only limited purposes, which include purchasing student loans from various sellers, transferring the student loans to the trusts and other incidental and related activities.
+We rely entirely on the securitizations in order to fund our purchase of the student loans.
+At the time of closing we have no continuing duties after the issuance of the securities either related to the securities or the trust student loans.
+However, under the terms of each deposit and sale agreement, upon discovery of a breach of any representation or warranty that has a materially adverse effect on the trust, we will have repurchase and reimbursement obligations that are substantially the same as those of the sellers.
 Our principal executive offices are at 800 Boylston Street, 34th Floor, Boston, Massachusetts 02199-8157, and our telephone number is (800) 895-4283.